Marcela Aguiñaga: Political career

 In 2007, Aguiñaga started working for the Ministry of Environment.
 From March till September 2007, she was Subsecretary of Fishing Resources.
 Subsequently she was Subsecretary of Aquaculture from September till November 2007.
 She was named Minister of the Environment by President Rafael Correa on November 17, 2007, replacing lawyer Anita Albán.
 She ended her term as Minister of the Environment in November 2012 to run for a seat in the National Assembly as a PAIS Alliance candidate in the February 2013 elections.
 She was elected a member for the National Constituency and named Second Vice President of the Council of Legislative Administration (an Assembly body) in May 2013.

-In 2019 Aguiñaga revealled that she was one of three members of the National Assembly investigated by the Attorney General for allegedly inciting violence during the General Strike in October 2019.
+In 2019 Aguiñaga revealed that she was one of three members of the National Assembly investigated by the Attorney General for allegedly inciting violence during the General Strike in October 2019.
 The other two were Marcela Holguín and Daniel Romero.

 Since 2021 she has been president of Citizen Revolution Movement, a new pro-Correa left-wing party.